Speed Guide · Updated March 24, 2026

 How many apps is too many on Shopify?

 There's no magic number.
 Some stores run 30+ apps with good speed because the apps are lightweight.
 Others slow down with just 5 heavy apps.
-Focus on impact, not count: use a tool like Thunder to measure each app's actual effect on load time, and remove or optimize the worst offenders.
+Focus on impact, not count: Thunder measures each app's actual effect on load time, so you can identify and optimize the worst offenders without removing essential apps.

 What is a good PageSpeed Insights score for Shopify?